YaoSheng-Yu/Rat-calls-audio-preprocessing-and-identification/README.md

 *Figure: Performance Improvement.*

-By cleaning audio noises and applying threshold, I successfully demonstrated how enhancements in audio preprocessing and DeepSqueak’s neural network algorithms significantly improve the detection and analysis of rodent ultrasonic vocalizations.
+By cleaning audio noises and applying a threshold, I successfully demonstrated how enhancements in audio preprocessing and DeepSqueak’s neural network algorithms significantly improve the detection and analysis of rodent ultrasonic vocalizations.